 This was the first great Colonial victory of the war.
-Some five thousand British troops were taken.
-As a result, France increased its part in the war.
-Howe's refusal to support Burgoyne had led to a disaster.
+Some five thousand British troops were taken -- a fact which other nations were quick to notice.
+Howe's refusal to support Burgoyne (plus, of course, Burgoyne's own short-sightedness) had led to a disaster.

 Burgoyne would come out of the matter surprisingly well (Cook, pp. 300-301).
 The Americans would not parole the soldiers captured at Saratoga (Ketchum, pp. 435-436, notes that they finally were marched all the way to Charlottsville, Virginia; Weintraub, p.
 127 says that they surrendered on conditions but the British government in effect refused to recognize an agreement with rebels), but they did parole Burgoyne and send him home.
 The crown refused to receive him (Weintraub, p.
 149), and the government refused to give him the court-martial he desired -- but Burgoyne was still a Member of Parliament (Weintraub, p.
 6, attributes his election to the influence of his late father-in-law, the Earl of Derby), and took his case there, arguing that his orders had been too rigid (debateable) and that the cabinet had not forced Howe to properly support him (undeniable).